Replenio Help Center

 • The Auto-fill low stock button when creating a PO

-• Auto-PO (all plans; Free automates one supplier, Growth/Pro all suppliers) for automatic PO generation
+• Auto-PO (all plans, all suppliers) for automatic PO generation

 Tip: A good reorder point = (average daily sales) x (supplier lead time in days) + safety stock.